 Business bankruptcies are filed by business entities seeking an orderly liquidation of their assets under Chapter 7 or to reorganize their debts under Chapter 11 bankruptcy.

-Filing for bankruptcy allows you to discharge most debts, which means you will not have to repay them.
+Filing for bankruptcy allows you to discharge most debts, so you will not have to repay them.

 There are six different types of bankruptcies, Chapter 7, Chapter 9, Chapter 11, Chapter 12, Chapter 13, and Chapter 15.
 Chapter 7 bankruptcy is the most common type of bankruptcy filed in Florida, followed by Chapter 13.
-In most cases, you will only be able to file for one type of bankruptcy.
+In most cases, you can only file for a kind of bankruptcy.

-When a person files for bankruptcy, they are asking the court to declare that they are unable to pay their debts.
+When a person files for bankruptcy, they ask the court to declare that they cannot pay their debts.

 This usually happens when someone is dealing with a lot of debt and can’t seem to make any progress in getting rid of it.

-Filing for bankruptcy can be a way to get a fresh start and wipe the slate clean, so to speak.
+Filing for bankruptcy can be a way to get a fresh start and wipe the slate clean.
 In 1934, in Local Loan Co. v.
 Hunt, 292 U.S. 234, 244 (1934), the United States Supreme Court, referring to bankruptcy, noted:

 “It gives to the honest but unfortunate debtor…a new opportunity in life and a clear field for future effort, unhampered by the pressure and discouragement of preexisting debt.”

 The Debtor accomplishes a “fresh start” through an Order of Discharge from the bankruptcy judge.
-The Order of Discharge explains that Creditors cannot collect discharged debts, as well as the consequences of violating the Order.
+The Order of Discharge explains that Creditors cannot collect discharged debts and the consequences of violating the Order.
 Creditors who violate an Order of Discharge can be required to pay the debtor’s damages and attorney’s fees.

 Note: The Order of Discharge informs the Debtor that they are not prevented from choosing to repay any debt “voluntarily” after the entry of the Order.

-However, it’s important to understand that bankruptcy is not a magic solution and it may have some serious consequences.
+However, it’s essential to understand that bankruptcy is not a magic solution and may have severe consequences.

 For one, depending on the type of bankruptcy filed, you may have to turn some personal property over to your creditors.
-To learn more about the property you can keep or what property can be lost in bankruptcy, please refer to our section on Florida Bankruptcy Exemptions.
+Please review our section on Florida Bankruptcy Exemptions to learn more about the property you can keep or what property can be lost in bankruptcy.
+Please refer to our section on Florida Bankruptcy Exemptions.

 You will also have a hard time getting credit in the future.

-Note: Some clients start rebuilding their credit and begin getting decent credit offers within 6 months of receiving their bankruptcy discharge.
+Note: Some clients start rebuilding their credit and get decent credit offers within six months of their bankruptcy discharge.

-So, while bankruptcy can be helpful in some situations, it’s important to understand the pros and cons before deciding to file for Bankruptcy in Florida.
+So, while bankruptcy can be helpful in some situations, it’s essential to understand the pros and cons before deciding to file for Bankruptcy in Florida.

 When people are struggling with overwhelming debt, they may feel like there is no way out.
 Filing for bankruptcy can provide much-needed relief, freedom, and a fresh start.

 Bankruptcy can help you get a fresh start by wiping out your debts and giving you a new beginning.
-It can help you get rid of harassing phone calls from creditors, stop wage garnishments, and protect your assets.
+It can help you eliminate harassing phone calls from creditors, stop wage garnishments, and protect your assets.

 Some of the benefits of filing for bankruptcy in Fl include:

-Note: the Cramdown rule can apply in Chapter 13 bankruptcy, but not in Chapter 7.
+Note: the Cramdown rule can apply in Chapter 13 bankruptcy but not Chapter 7.

 Pro Tip: A cure and maintain provision can also be used to catch up with HOA or condominium-related charges.

 Note.
-Debtors are required to use forms specific to this program and adhere to all guidelines.
+Debtors must use forms specific to this program and adhere to all guidelines.

 Bankruptcy can also help you rebuild your credit rating.
 After you have filed for bankruptcy, you will have to rebuild your credit rating from scratch.
 But with responsible financial behavior, you can eventually raise your credit score and get approved for car loans, mortgages, and other types of financing.

 Filing for bankruptcy is a big decision, and it is not something that you should take lightly.
-But if you are struggling with debt and you feel like you have nowhere else to turn, bankruptcy may be the best option for you.
+But if you are struggling with debt and feel like you have nowhere else to turn, bankruptcy may be your best option.

-When you’re struggling with debt, bankruptcy might seem like the best way out.
-But before you file, it’s important to understand the potential downsides.
+When you’re struggling with debt, bankruptcy might seem the best way out.
+But before you file, it’s essential to understand the potential downsides.

 Filing for bankruptcy should not be taken lightly.
-It is a serious decision that can have long-term consequences, both financial and otherwise.
-Before you file, make sure you understand what those consequences are and whether they are worth the potential benefits.
-Bankruptcy is not always the best solution to your debt problems, so it’s important to weigh all your options with a bankruptcy lawyer before making a decision.
+It is a serious decision that can have long-term financial and otherwise consequences.
+Before you file, please understand the implications and whether they are worth the potential benefits.
+Bankruptcy is only sometimes the best solution to your debt problems, so weigh all your options with a bankruptcy lawyer before deciding.

-There are several costs associated with filing, including attorney fees, court fees, filing fees, and credit counseling fees.
+There are several costs associated with filing, including attorney, court, filing, and credit counseling fees.

 The most common fees associated with filing for bankruptcy in Fl are court filing fees, attorney’s fees, and costs.
 There are also some miscellaneous fees which can be found here.

-The Court filing fees are due at the time of filing your bankruptcy petition.
+The Court filing fees are due when filing your bankruptcy petition.
 If you cannot afford to pay the filing fee, you may request to pay the filing fee in installments paying a portion of the fee at the time of filing and the balance within a court-designated time frame.
-Each Florida bankruptcy court may have its own procedures concerning paying the court filing fee in installments.
+Each Florida bankruptcy court may have its procedures concerning paying the court filing fee in installments.

 The Bankruptcy Court for the Southern District of Florida has established the below guidelines for paying filing fees in installments: